neupanesudip90/chatting-app/readme.md

 5. The frontend listens for incoming messages and updates the chat UI in real-time.

 ### 🧠 Common Issues

--❌ Active user count not updating correctly?
+- ❌ Active user count not updating correctly?

 ### 📸 UI Overview:

 - 💬 Chat Window: Real-time message list with scroll
 - 👤 Sidebar: Displays chatrooms or user info
 - 📱 Mobile Layout: Responsive with hidden sidebar and smooth transitions

-### 🧾 License
+### 🧾License

 - This project is open-source and available under the MIT License.
+- This project is open-source and available under the MIT License.

-- Happy Coding! 🚀
+### Happy Coding! 🚀